Lead generation for SaaS companies doesn’t have to be long and complicated. In fact, we’ve shortened the process into 4 easy steps for you.

 If the resources are available to you, looking at intent data is also a great way to see which companies have the intention of buying products similar to yours.

-3) Utilize LinkedIn Sales Navigator as a tool for lead generation for SaaS companies.
+3) Utilize LinkedIn Sales Navigator as a tool for B2B SaaS lead generation.

 Get started with LinkedIn Sales Navigator and find your ideal customer and company profiles on this platform.
 After applying the filters that narrow down your ideal customer and company profiles, build a lead list from your results.